Mamba Neural Operator: Who Wins? Transformers vs. State-Space Models for PDEs: Mamba Neural Operator

 of which the memory complexity is $O(n^2)$.
 To reduce the computational inefficiency, Galerkin-type attention was proposed by\cite{cao2021choose} to remove Softmax attention with linear complexity.
 It defines as follows:

-in which \( \widetilde{\cdot} \) denotes layer normalisation, as described in\cite{lei2016layer}.
+in which $K_{g}^{T}$ and $V_{g}$ denote layer normalisation of K and V, as described in\cite{lei2016layer}.
 The Galerkin-type attention mechanism involves two matrix product operations, resulting in a computational complexity of \( O(nd^2) \).
 This reduces the sequence length dependency to only $O(n)$.

 \textbf{State Space Sequence Models (SSMs).} Structured State Space (S4) models introduce a new approach in deep learning sequence modelling, incorporating elements from Recurrent Neural Networks (RNNs), Convolutional Neural Networks (CNNs), and classical state space models.
 These models are inspired by control theory, where the process involves mapping an input sequence $u(t) \in \mathbb{R}^L$ to an output sequence $y(t) \in \mathbb{R}^L$ through a hidden latent state $h(t) \in \mathbb{R}^N$.
 The core mechanism of State Space Models (SSMs) is formulated using linear first-order ordinary differential equations, enabling efficient handling of temporal data, which reads: